 The majority of the District's revenues are derived from water service charges received from its ratepayers.
 The District also derives cash flow from connection charges, antenna rents, and interest.
-The increase in Water Service Revenue of \$14,773 in 2016 over 2015 is primarily due to a rate increase offset by lower water usage in 2016.
-Other Operating Revenue decreased by \$54,751 due to lower hookup revenues and from lower rental income for the building located on the site of the District's future maintenance facilities.
+The increase in Water Service Revenue of \$335,338 in 2017 over 2016 is primarily due to a rate increase offset by lower water usage in 2017.
+Other Operating Revenue increased by \$42,263 due to additional hookup revenues.